Bannon surrenders to N.Y. authorities on 'Build the Wall' money-laundering charges

 "There cannot be one set of rules for everyday people and another for the wealthy and powerful," New York Attorney General Letitia James said Thursday.
 "We all must play by the same rules and must obey the law.
 Mr. Bannon took advantage of his donors' political views to secure millions of dollars which he then misappropriated.
 Mr. Bannon lied to his donors to enrich himself and his friends."

-Bannon was indicted on two counts of money laundering and one count of conspiracy.
+Bannon was indicted on six counts, including two counts of money laundering and one count of conspiracy.

-The charges were brought by James and Manhattan District Attorney Alvin Bragg.
+The charges were brought by Manhattan District Attorney Alvin Bragg, whose office is working with James.

 In a statement Tuesday night, Bannon described the state-level prosecution as a part of a wider "weaponization of the criminal justice system" against conservatives.